cpenc/Extract-Merge-Subset-Substitute-Label-Data-sets-Then-Calculate-Means-and-Write-Codebook/CodeBook.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+# Assignment Part:
-# Independent tidy data set with the average of each variable for each activity and each subject
+## Independent tidy data set with the average of each variable for each activity and each subject